-It is envisaged that this forecast will be required 6 hours or a period of time equal to the timeframe of the service (whichever is greater) in advance of a the given Trading Period, where the submitted forecast covers will cover a period of 6 hours after the start of the given Trading Period.
-The forecast must also account for production availability in the horizon period for Ramping Margin services, to be specified for each service.
-(12 Trading Periods).
+It is envisaged that this forecast will be required 6 hours or a period of time equal to the timeframe of the service (whichever is greater) in advance of the given Trading Period, where the submitted forecast will cover a period of 6 hours after the start of the given Trading Period.
+The forecast must also account for Availability in the horizon period for Ramping Margin services, to be specified for each service.